matthewsanner/matthewsanner/README.md

 - 🌱I completed the Colt Steele Web Developer Bootcamp and countless hours of self-study.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/matthew-sanner2/)!

-- 🌴I am a freelance web developer!
+- 🌴I am a bootcamped and self-taught freelance web developer!
 Reach out if you need help creating a website for your business, or streamlining your workflow.
 Check [my website](https://matthewsanner.com) for more information and my portfolio.
+Also connect with me on [LinkedIn](https://www.linkedin.com/in/matthew-sanner2/)!

-- 🐰I help run the Code Bunnies educational programming network.
-We create educational content based on our experience learning programming and we host events to share our code and support our peers.
+- 🐰I help run the Code Bunnies peer programming network.
+We host events to share our code and support our peers on our coding journeys.
 Find us on our [LinkedIn](https://www.linkedin.com/groups/14100375/) and our [Discord](https://discord.gg/SsefNmP5YP)!

-- 💡Check out [my complete set](https://github.com/matthewsanner/hackerrank-js-solutions) of Javascript solutions for the Implementation set of [HackerRank algorithms](https://www.hackerrank.com/domains/algorithms).

 - 📝 Flashy- a flashcard Node.js web app with full CRUD, authentication, authorization, sessions, and security using MongoDB and Express.js.
 Try out [the app](https://flashy-vgut.onrender.com/) and check out [the code](https://github.com/matthewsanner/flashcard-app).

 - 📖 I'm also currently working on a straightforward and user friendly content management system using React and Express called Bones CMS.
-Check out the [backend code](https://github.com/matthewsanner/bones-cms-backend) and the [frontend code](https://github.com/matthewsanner/bones-cms-react).
+It's still in development but you can try out the [beta version](https://bones-cms-react.onrender.com/) and check out the [backend code](https://github.com/matthewsanner/bones-cms-backend) and the [frontend code](https://github.com/matthewsanner/bones-cms-react).

 - 🤓 P.S.
 I also built a slick [Pokedex](https://pokemon-team-builder.onrender.com/) for you to build a team!